 The advertising landscape has become much more complex across all disciplines.
 In particular, the methods of buying and selling media have become harder to understand and in many cases opaque!

 To reflect the massive changes this market has undergone ISBA has produced contemporary framework agreements to guide ISBA members in the review or development of their own terms.
-We have key 5 key frameworks members can use as handy starting points; Creative Services framework, Media strategy, planning and buying framework, social influencers agreements for brand working direct with vloggers and bloggers, digital services agreement for heavy tech projects, and a set of terms that can be used to influence Team Sponsorship agreements.
+We have five key frameworks members can use as handy starting points; Creative Services framework, Media strategy, planning and buying framework, social influencer agreements for brands working directly with vloggers and bloggers, digital services agreement for heavy tech projects, and a set of terms that can be used to influence Team Sponsorship agreements.
 Together with the IPA, we have also produced suggested clauses for the inclusion of GDPR requirements in agency contracts.
 All terms come with handy drafting notes.

 ISBA/IPA GDPR clauses for contracts